Community Benefit

 Ritter Center, a Federally Qualified Health Center, provides comprehensive

-care for unhoused individuals or those living in overcrowded conditions.
+care for people experiencing homelessness or those living in overcrowded

 RotaCare Bay Area: Free Medical Clinics